laccces/CSV-cleaner/README.md

 1. Create CSV
-Generate a csv from https://www.mockaroo.com/ that has the following fields (make sure a percentage of them are blank)
+Generate a csv from https://www.mockaroo.com/ that has the following fields (make sure a percentage of them are blank):

-email
+- email
-firstname
+- firstname
-lastname
+- lastname
-phone
+- phone

 2. Write code
 - load the CSV